The filing deadline for your IRS tax return is Tuesday, April 18. You can file for an automatic extension with this form.

 3) If you get caught after not paying taxes for a number of years and get hit with a five-figure bill, it really sucks.

 For expansion on this, you can refer to this old post here, and this Awl post, “Here’s What Happens If You Don’t Do Your Taxes” (it’s a TurboTax sponsored post but it’s also right on).
 There’s even a whole book specifically targeted towards sex workers, The Tax Domme’s Guide for Sex Workers and All Other Business People.
-You can even hire the Tax Domme as your tax preparer, though she might be a little busy right now.

 If you’re confused about how to pay your taxes as a self-employed person, any tax guide for freelance writers, who are in a similar situation except with less money and probably none of it in cash, will help.
 This one on The Billfold is pretty good.